WA could get millions in federal salmon recovery dollars

-The Climate-Ready Coasts initiative grants from the National Oceanic and Atmospheric Administration announced Friday are intended to help restore habitat for young salmon, heal floodplains from past mining and other human activities, and create salmon recovery internships at a community college, among other things.
+The Climate-Ready Coasts initiative grants recommended by the National Oceanic and Atmospheric Administration on Friday are intended to help restore habitat for young salmon, heal floodplains from past mining and other human activities, and create salmon recovery internships at a community college, among other things.

-The money was secured under the Biden-Harris Infrastructure Law and the Inflation Reduction Act, and will benefit Lummi Nation, Nooksack Tribe, as well as several nonprofits and state and local agencies.
+The money was secured under the Biden-Harris Infrastructure Law and the Inflation Reduction Act, and will benefit the Lummi Nation and Nooksack Tribe, as well as several nonprofits and state and local agencies.

 The state Department of Fish and Wildlife will receive the most, with $12.1 million to roll out seven restoration projects aimed at Chinook salmon recovery totaling 1,200 acres in South Whidbey Basin, and another $11.6 million for north basin projects.

-Whidbey Basin comprises the Stillaguamish, Snohomish and Skagit watersheds — Puget Sound’s biggest salmon bearing rivers — where the bulk of the region’s remaining tidal wetlands exist.
+Whidbey Basin comprises the Stillaguamish, Snohomish and Skagit watersheds — Puget Sound’s biggest salmon-bearing rivers, where the bulk of the region’s remaining tidal wetlands exist.
 The state will work with the Swinomish and Sauk-Suiattle tribes on projects in the north basin.

 Just in the past few decades, six pocket estuary sites have been restored near Swinomish, increasing the estimated Chinook smolt production by about 48,000.
 But there’s still a real estuary capacity issue in the Skagit River basin.